Investing during a bear market

 If you’ve only got a minute:

-That said, bear markets often present opportunities for both first-time investors and those who have already gotten their feet wet.
-Given that it is always darkest before dawn, it might not be a bad time for those who think long-term to consider making investments in quality companies or financial products.
+That said, bearish markets often present opportunities for both new and experienced investors.
+Given that it is always darkest before dawn, it might be an opportune time for those who think long-term to consider making investments in quality companies or financial products.

 What is a bear market?